Brazil 2026: 13 must-visit destinations, tips and ways to explore the country

 -

-Payments: cards widely accepted (I recommend using digital wallets for security); cash useful in markets and small towns.
+Payments: cards are widely accepted (I recommend using digital wallets for security); cash is useful in markets and small towns.

-Brazil is huge, so planning transportation is key:
+Brazil is huge, so planning transportation is essential:

 -